kluchey/OMG/pages/definiton.md

 - #axiom Definitions are like the atoms of math knowledge.
 We need to know & understand what we are talking about in order to reason about it.
 - #not #eg A definition should not be "circular" or refer to the word you are defining.
-This is a great piece of advice for math questions that ask you to  #explain
+This is a great piece of advice for math questions that ask you to  #explain or describe; they are looking for you to use key words that are defined and to use your own words that help explain what has been defined.